 If the City desires an aesthetic measure beyond what is determined necessary by USACE to mitigate significant impacts, then the City may elect to pursue any aesthetic measure through betterments that are funded 100% through the City.
-These betterments will need to meet the goals and objectives of any Chief's Report resulting from the Charleston Peninsula Coastal Flood Risk Management Study, and cannot compromise the engineering integrity or environmental compliance of a proposed project.
+These betterments will need to meet the goals and objectives of any Chief's Report resulting from the Charleston Peninsula Coastal Storm Risk Management Study, and cannot compromise the engineering integrity or environmental compliance of a proposed project.
 Once the PED phase is entered the VRAP would be continued and would inform mitigation and the refinement of the project.

-A draft Memorandum of Understanding (MOU) between USACE and the City of Charleston has been developed to ensure a common understanding between the parties for their continued cooperative partnership in the assessment of aesthetic resource impacts and mitigation.
+In recognition of just how important aesthetic considerations are for the proposed project, USACE and the City have jointly developed a Memorandum of Understanding (MOU) to ensure a common framework and process for their continued cooperative partnership in the assessment of aesthetic resource effects and mitigation.
 The MOU is intended to guide the path forward for continued aesthetic assessment as the study moves from the feasibility into the PED phase.
 Among other things, the MOU addresses the general process, roles, responsibilities, limitations, and goals which USACE and the City recognize for the assessment of aesthetic resources, including with regard to public involvement and the development of appropriate mitigation measures.
 The draft MOU is included in Appendix A - Visual/Aesthetic Resources Assessment.